 Performance considerations for Azure NetApp Files

-The throughput limit for a volume with automatic QoS is determined by a combination of the quota assigned to the volume and the service level selected.
+The combination of the quota assigned to the volume and the selected service level determins the throughput limit for a volume with automatic QoS .
 For volumes with manual QoS, the throughput limit can be defined individually.
 When you make performance plans about Azure NetApp Files, you need to understand several considerations.

 Quota and throughput

 Throughput limits are a combination of read and write speed.
-The throughput limit is only one determinant of the actual performance that will be realized.
+The throughput limit is only one determinant of the actual performance to be realized.

-Typical storage performance considerations, including read and write mix, the transfer size, random or sequential patterns, and many other factors will contribute to the total performance delivered.
+Typical storage performance considerations contribute to the total performance delivered.
+The considerations include read and write mix, the transfer size, random or sequential patterns, and many other factors.

 Metrics are reported as aggregates of multiple data points collected during a five-minute interval.
 For more information about metrics aggregation, see Azure Monitor Metrics aggregation and display explained.